mclearc/webpage/pages/Research.md

 - "Definition and Essence in the *Metaphysical Foundations of Natural Science*," Draft.
 - "The Role of the Understanding in Kant's Philosophy of Nature," Draft.
+- "Strands of Subjectivity: Kant on Presentation and Projection," Draft.